 My research in particle physics devises new measurements and searches for exotic particles at extreme laboratory regimes.
 I collaborate in the ATLAS Experiment at CERN, with broad interdisciplinary interests across hardware, phenomenology, data analysis, and astrophysics.

 Originally from London, UK, I completed my BA at the University of Oxford, and MSc at the Perimeter Institute and University of Waterloo supervised by Natalia Toro.
 I returned to Oxford with a two-year stay at CERN for my PhD, supervised by Alan Barr and John March-Russell.
 After, I moved to the University of Chicago as a Grainger Fellow.

-I enjoy doing science outreach, travelling, classical music and graphic design.
-As an undergraduate, I was a resident student advisor for two years to US visiting students on the Williams–Exeter Programme at Oxford.
-I also designed publicity and played the violin for numerous music ensembles.
+Outside the lab, I enjoy science outreach, music performance, and graphic design.
+As an undergraduate, I was a publicity designer and violinist for numerous ensembles, while being a resident student advisor for two years to US visiting students on the Williams–Exeter Programme at Oxford.
 I have grapheme–colour synaesthesia.